Queen Elizabeth II tours NZ

 Image: Queen Elizabeth reads the Christmas message, 1953

-Queen Elizabeth's Christmas message included the news of the Tangiwai train disaster on Christmas eve
+The Queen's Christmas message broadcast from Auckland included the news of the Tangiwai train disaster on Christmas eve

 Queen Elizabeth reads the Christmas message, 1953